Kiwanis Club of Woodland sponsors and/or partners with other local organizations to co-sponsor many community activities and events.

 Kiwanis Club of Woodland Sponsored Projects

-Kiwanis Reading Oasis (A Kiwanis Club of Woodland Signature Project) - Kiwanis Club of Woodland has announced a drive to create new reading rooms in elementary schools throughout Woodland.
-Kiwanis and Woodland schools officials will dedicate the first of a series of Kiwanis Reading Oasis reading rooms at Whitehead Elementary School.
+Kiwanis Reading Oasis (A Kiwanis Club of Woodland Signature Project) - Kiwanis Club of Woodland has a continuing goal to create new reading rooms in all the elementary schools within Woodland.
+Kiwanis and Woodland schools officials have dedicated three Kiwanis Oasis Reading Rooms at Whitehead, Plainfield and Tafoya Elementary Schools.
 As part of this ongoing project, the Kiwanis Club of Woodland is working to engage local businesses and community service organizations to partner in the development of reading rooms for all Woodland elementary schools.

 Key Club is a service club at Pioneer High School and Woodland High School that are directly supported by Kiwanis Club of Woodland.
 Key Club objectives include developing leadership skills and providing services to members of our community

 Woodland Aktion Club serves developmentally delayed adults in our community.
 Kiwanis Aktion Club serves many deserving participants each year.
 Recent activities include bell ringing for the Salvation Army Holidays donations and participation in the

 annual fund raising walk-a-thon to benefit the Yolo County "Meals on Wheels" program.

 Rexpo (Recreational Exposition) Community Programs for Children - is a signature co-sponsorship with Woodland Parks and Recreation Department to showcase community programs.
 This annual event will be held on March 2, 2018 at Woodland's Community Center.
 We have sponsored 50 water safety training scholarships for kids whose families wouls otherwise be unable to afford them.
 If we can drown-proof these children resulting in saving one life, what an accomplishment?
 Our club will also be cooking hot dogs for this event.